Jadael/TMT/readme.md

 	- If no modes are found, outputs 0.
 - **Geometric Mean Output**: Outputs the geometric mean of the input voltages.
 - **Product Output**: Outputs the product of all input voltages.
 	- !!!
 WARNING !!!
-THis can produced extremely large voltages (e.g. quickly rises to greater than a million volts ), think about safety precautions!
+This can output extremely large voltages (e.g. quickly rises to millions of volts), take safety precautions!
 - **Count Output**: Outputs the number of active channels in the input as an integer voltage.
 	- !!!
 WARNING !!!
-The output range for this port is 0.0v to 16.0v.
+The output range can exceed 10v, counts can go from 0.0v to 16.0v.
 - **Sum Output**: Outputs the sum of all input voltages.
 - **Ascending Output**: Outputs the input voltages sorted in ascending order.
 - **Distinct Output**: Outputs one of each distinct voltage from the input, ignoring very close values (+/- 0.0001v) as not distinct.